Introduction

 Document Conventions

 The Vulkan specification is intended for use by both implementors of the API and application developers seeking to make use of the API, forming a contract between these parties.
 Specification text may address either party; typically the intended audience can be inferred from context, though some sections are defined to address only one of these parties.
 (For example, Valid Usage sections only address application developers).
-Any requirements, prohibitions, recommendations or options defined by normative terminology are imposed only on the audience of that text.
+Any requirements, prohibitions, recommendations or options defined in specification text are imposed only on the audience of that text.

 Normative Terminology